Improve your credit score

 Top tips to boost your creditworthiness

-Everyone should take time to manage their credit report and score, especially as coronavirus has played havoc with many people's finances over the past couple of years.
-Your credit report is important – it's no longer just about whether you can get a mortgage, credit card or a loan, it can also affect mobile phone contracts, monthly car insurance, bank accounts and more.
+Everyone should take time to manage their credit report and score.
+Your credit report is vital – it's not just about whether you can get a mortgage, credit card or a loan, it can also affect mobile phone contracts, monthly car insurance, bank accounts and more.
 Here's all you need to know about credit checks.

 Important.
 This guide was originally written by MoneySavingExpert.com founder Martin Lewis, but it is now regularly updated by the editorial team.